ABOUT CSVPA

 Knowledge of National Minimum Standards (NMS), Independent Schools’ Statutory Regulations (ISI) and other relevant current child protection legislation.

-The ability to work with, care for and supervise young people.
+Experience in and the ability to work with, care for and supervise young people.

 Well-developed IT skills.